Bhabatoshgarai243/muon-on-quadratics/README.md

-# Reproducibility package: Muon on quadratics
+# Reproducibility package: Constant Step Sizes for Muon-Type Spectral Optimizers on Strongly Convex Quadratics

-This repository contains the numerical experiments used in the ICASSP 2027 manuscript **Muon on quadratics**.
+This repository contains the numerical experiments used in the manuscript **Constant Step Sizes for Muon-Type Spectral Optimizers on Strongly Convex Quadratics**.
 The experiments compare spectral gradient shaping methods on quadratic objectives and reproduce the four panels reported in the paper.